The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

-The identity of the Church in the present Great Apostasy cannot be understood unless we return to the doctrine of the Mystical Body of Christ.
-The true Church is not merely an institution; she is a living organism, supernatural in origin, divine in structure, united organically to Christ her Head, and vivified by the Holy Ghost.
+The identity of the Church in the present Great Apostasy cannot be understood unless the doctrine of the Mystical Body is restored to its full place.
+Many souls have been trained to think first in terms of structures, offices, visibility, or public prominence.
+Those things matter, but they do not explain the Church by themselves.
+The true Church is not merely an institution.
+She is a living organism, supernatural in origin, divine in structure, united organically to Christ her Head, and vivified by the Holy Ghost.
 This doctrine explains why the Church cannot defect, why the Vatican II antichurch cannot be the Bride of Christ, and why the remnant, though exiled and persecuted, remains the true Church of God.

 In the Mystical Body: